RichGibson/vienna_guide/README.md

-# An idiossyncratic guide to some things which I like about Vienna
+# An idiosyncratic guide to some things which I like about Vienna

-This is an ideosyncratic guide to some things which I like about Vienna.
+This is an idiosyncratic guide to some things which I like about Vienna.
 It may grow to function as a 'real' guide, but really, if you have a day or two, check out one of Rick Steve's guidebooks.